How To Make iPhone Apps – Object Oriented Programming and Classes

 The header file is where we tell other classes that interact with our class exactly what sort of interaction is available.
 You can think of the header file as a sort of public description of the class.

-In Superhero.m (the source file), I would write the code for what happens if another object actually called upon the variables, properties and methods that I defined in Superhero.h (the header file).
+In Superhero.h, I would state what sorts of variables, properties and methods are available for other objects to interact with my Superhero.
+The source file is where you implement the guts of the class.
+In Superhero.m, I would write the code for what happens if another object actually called upon the variables, properties and methods that I defined in Superhero.h.

-I want to remind you that the header file and source file, together, define a class and that a class is simply a “mould” or a “blueprint”.
+The header file and source file, together, define a class and that class is simply a mould or blueprint.
 In our programming later on, we’ll be able to create instances of our class which we call objects.
 And we’ll make these objects interact with each other.

 3. Variables To Store Things